Comprehensive Guide to Using 'doctl databases options' (with examples)

 Explanation:

-• doctl databases options slugs is a subcommand that lists the available slugs for a given database engine.
+• doctl databases options slugs: Lists the unique identifier slugs for each configuration type available for a database engine.

 Use case 5: Retrieve a list of the available versions for a given database engine